 First of all, the infrastructure that Google has at its disposal cannot be rivalled by the pluckiest of startups.
 Google’s servers are extremely powerful, with its cloud computer claiming to offer 10.7 terraflops of GPU power at minimal-ping performance.

-Similarly to Parsec (which we look at below), Stadia will use a feature called Stream Connect to let you play local multiplayer games online with people around the world, while Crowd Play will let you jump in and play with YouTubers during livestreams.
+Similarly to Parsec (which we look at below), Stadia uses a feature called Stream Connect to let you play local multiplayer games online with people around the world, while Crowd Play will let you jump in and play with YouTubers during livestreams.

 Then there’s State Share, where you can share the exact point you’re in in a game with a friend, allowing them to play it.
 There’s a lot of forward-thinking stuff here that seems particularly aimed at the younger gaming generation.

-Google has also announced that the following games will be available at launch:
+Google has also announced that the following games would be available at launch: